-1 This directions paper seeks feedback on options for the operational procurement of inertia 1 1.1 1.2 1.3 1.4 We are considering inertia in a broader context of a transitioning system The AEC has proposed an inertia spot market to provide a secure and efficient level of inertia The Commission is considering operational procurement options for inertia in this rule change This paper focuses on assessing the economic case for operational procurement, rather than 1 1 2 1.5 detailed technical considerations We are seeking your feedback on our economic assessment methodology, the findings, and the 1.6 Submissions are due 5 February 2025 4 4 2 The Commission is responding to stakeholder feedback on the consultation paper 5 2.1 2.2 The Commission's consultation paper outlined the problem definition and possible solutions Stakeholder submissions broadly agreed with a need for an efficient and effective framework 5 2.3 for inertia, but views varied on a preferred solution Stakeholders agreed further work is needed to inform the enduring inertia framework sidering inertia in a broader context of a transitioning system s proposed an inertia spot market to provide a secure and efficient level of inertia ission is considering operational procurement options for inertia in this rule change focuses on assessing the economic case for operational procurement, rather than s for operational procurement approaches as are due 5 February 2025 mmission is responding to stakeholder feedback on the ation paper s agreed with a need for an efficient and effective framework sission is consultation paper outlined the problem definition and possible solutions r submissions broadly agreed with a need for an efficient and effective framework sission's consultation paper outlined the problem definition and possible solutions r submissions broadly agreed to inform the enduring inertia framework e operational procurement of inertia OUL decision aking on this rule change will consider the National Electricity Objective sission is considering the case for operational procurement of inertia against the t criteria S a fundamental system need methad demand can be separated into 'minimum inertia demand' and nertia demand' inertia framework uses long-term procurement to meet minimum inertia requirements19 S operational procurement of inertia, we analysed inertia (22) (22) (23) (23) (24) (24) (24) (24) (24) (24) (24) (24 2.4 The Commission is responding to stakeholder feedback by further considering the economic case for the operational procurement of inertia 6 3 Making our decision 3.1 3.2 Decision-making on this rule change will consider the National Electricity Objective The Commission is considering the case for operational procurement of inertia against the assessment criteria 4 Inertia is a fundamental system need 4.1 4.2 4.3 Inertia is essential to the power system Inertial responses can be provided by synchronous machines or asynchronous plant We consider that inertia demand can be separated into 'minimum inertia demand' and 4.4 'additional inertia demand' 4.4 The current inertia framework uses long-term procurement to meet minimum inertia requi 5 To assess operational procurement of inertia, we analysed inertia 5.1 The Commission engaged an economic consultant and sought input from a Technical Working 22 5.2 Group (TWG) The Commission sought advice on the demand and supply characteristics of inertia 23 5.3 5.4 The commission considered the findings from a two-stage economic test The analysis adopted assumptions that reflect an illustrative scenario for operational procurement of inertia 6 Inertia demand and supply characteristics underpin the economic 6.1 analysis The demand for inertia in the NEM will likely change 26 27 6.2 The supply of inertia in the NEM is changing 29 7 7.1 7.2 The findings of the two-stage economic analysis Long-term procurement is the best method for procuring minimum inertia today There may be a case for operational procurement for additional inertia 36 36 41
+1 This directions paper seeks feedback on options for the operational 1 1.1 1.2 1.3 1.4 Procurement of inertia We are considering inertia in a broader context of a transitioning system The AEC has proposed an inertia spot market to provide a secure and efficient level of inertia The Commission is considering operational procurement options for inertia in this rule change This paper focuses on assessing the economic case for operational procurement, rather than 1 1 2 1.5 detailed technical considerations We are seeking your feedback on our economic assessment methodology, the findings, and the 3 1.6 Submissions are due 6 February 2025 4 4 2 The Commission is responding to stakeholder feedback on the consultation paper 5 2.1 2.2 The Commission's consultation paper outlined the problem definition and possible solutions Stakeholder submissions broadly agreed with a need for an efficient and effective framework 5 2.3 for inertia, but views varied on a preferred solution Stakeholders agreed further work is needed to inform the enduring inertia framework 5 6 2.4 The Commission is responding to stakeholder feedback by further considering the economic case for the operational procurement of inertia 6 3 Making our decision 8 3.1 3.2 Decision-making on this rule change will consider the National Electricity Objective The Commission is considering the case for operational procurement of inertia against the assessment criteria 8 8 4 Inertia is a fundamental system need 10 4.1 4.2 4.3 Inertia is essential to the power system Inertial responses can be provided by synchronous machines or asynchronous plant We consider that inertia demand can be separated into 'minimum inertia demand' and 10 12 4.4 'additional inertia demand' The current inertia framework uses long-term procurement to meet minimum inertia requiremen 16 ts19 5 To assess operational procurement of inertia, we analysed inertia 5.1 supply and demand and used a two-stage economic test The Commission engaged an economic consultant and sought input from a Technical Working 22 5.2 Group (TWG) The Commission sought advice on the demand and supply characteristics of inertia 22 23 5.3 5.4 The Commission considered the findings from a two-stage economic test The analysis adopted assumptions that reflect an illustrative scenario for operational procurement of inertia 23 24 6 Inertia demand and supply characteristics underpin the economic C 1 analysis 26 o.
+1 6.2 The supply of inertia in the NEM is changing 27 29 7 The findings of the two-stage economic analysis 36 /.
+Long-term procurement is the best method for procuring minimum inertia today 36